CityRAG: Stepping Into a City via Spatially-Grounded Video Generation: Method

 First, we randomly pick an image from the dataset, or a casual capture from the internet, or even a AI-modified image with snowy conditions (Honolulu scene in \cref{fig:teaser}).
 We identify the location on the map and ask the user for a trajectory (\cref{fig:inference_rag}, Steps 1 and 2).
 Next, we retrieve geo-registered Street View data along the defined path, and use them as conditioning to generate a video (Steps 2 and 3).
 Then, we can repeat this step autoregressively until we reach a desired location (Step 4).

-There may not always exist a geo-registered video that follows the exact path, so to ensure we can navigate arbitrary trajectories, we stitch frames from multiple videos.
+The defined path may not exist as a single geo-registered video, so we stitch frames from multiple videos to navigate arbitrary trajectories.
 As shown in \cref{fig:detailed_retrieve}, the initial retrieved path continues straight, so CityRAG retrieves a distinct video from cross traffic.
 By stitching the two videos, we create a proxy trajectory that turns right at the intersection (at a 90 degree angle).
 Though the model was always trained on continuous geospatial videos, the generated videos remain consistent with discontinuities in the conditions during testing.
 This indicates our model understands static and transient elements in a scene and is robust to appearance changes and pixel-mismatches in the conditions.

-Note that our generated video of San Juan in \cref{fig:teaser} is also conditioned on multiple stitched geospatial videos, yet remains a consistent video across a thousand frames.
-We show more examples in the supplement.
+Our generated video of San Juan in \cref{fig:teaser} is conditioned on multiple (4) stitched geospatial videos, yet remains consistent across a thousand frames.
+We show more examples on our website.